 This month, the FT Insider speaks to Client Director Elen Davies-Kay to get an insight into what a day in the life of one of our Consultants looks like.

 Most days, I wake up at 6.30 and get myself ready, along with my girls Mali and Nel.
-My husband’s working away from home at the moment, so it’s just the four of us (not forgetting our British bull dog, Jac, she’s just like having a third child at the best of times!), and that means that I have to be on form immediately, making sure we’re out of the house and in the car on time to start our days.
+My husband’s working away from home at the moment, so if you include our British Bulldog Jac, I have three children to sort out!
+This means that I have to be on form immediately, making sure we’re out of the house and in the car on time to start our days.

 Balancing family life with two young girls and a full time job that often requires me to be away from home on either a client visit or work event isn’t easy.
 I manage by being meticulous – it allows me to make sure that everyone is happy.
 I hate organised chaos, but if I plan, plan and plan again, we’re sorted.

-We get to the girls’ school for 8am.
-Once I drop them off at school and into nursery, I check my emails.
+Once I’ve run the gauntlet and got safely back to the car, I check my emails.
 Because I’m regularly out visiting clients, whether that’s a lawyer or a lay client, I spend a lot of time in the car and I am used to it being another office.

 This morning, the Business Development team has sent over a new enquiry from a law firm in Leeds.
 One of the solicitors in the Personal Injury team has a client whose case has just settled and they are in need of financial advice.
 I make an initial call to the client directly and we set a date for a more in-depth meeting next week to discuss options, including the setting up of a Personal Injury Trust, as the client advised that they are on benefits and this will ensure their benefits entitlement is protected.
 I then let my colleagues in the office know, so they can keep paperwork up to date.

-I’ll stop on the way to pick up some sandwiches as we both know time is precious and we want to power through our work.
+I’ll stop on the way to pick up some sandwiches as we both know time is precious so we’ll do an “al desko” lunch rather than anything more elaborate.

 Our new client lives in Reading, so the office is nearby and we make our way over to the client’s home for 1.30.
 Our client is a gentleman in his 30s, who has parents with him and I have been engaged by the family in order to support this gentleman’s financial needs following a successful Beauty Parade.
 At a first meeting like this, the goals are for my client and their family to start to get to know me and for me to learn what the client needs.
 It’s the start of a new relationship and I want them to view me as joining their team.
 I will be working to tailor my support to exactly what is needed so this meeting is vital for all of us.